AdobeDocs/adobeio-events/aem/aem_healthcheck_servlet.md

 This section shows your AEM identification configurations:
 * the Link Externalizer name: by default set to `author`
-* the Externalizer author Root Url
+* the Link Externalizer Root Url
 * the Adobe I/O Event Provider instance_id: derived from the above
 * the Adobe I/O Event Provider metadata: by default set to `aem`

-### Adobe IO Workspace Configuration checks
+### Adobe I/O Workspace Configuration checks

-This section shows
+This section shows:
 * your [`Adobe Developer Console` worskpace OSGI configuration](./aem_console_setup.md): your consumerOrgId, projectId, workspaceId
 * your Project url: the associated https://developer.adobe.com/console deeplink